The Charlie Kirk comment that got Jimmy Kimmel’s late night show axed

-What Jimmy Kimmel said about Charlie Kirk shooting that got his late night show pulled
+What Jimmy Kimmel said about Charlie Kirk shooting that got his late-night show axed

 ABC has pulled host’s series from TV schedules ‘indefinitely’